isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2076.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
+N.A. for non-SMEs

+### Things to Note
-Up to - Should be able to service the chemical, petrochemical or pharmaceutical industry (e.g. ATEX certified or equivalent certification indicating it is explosion proof)
+- Should be able to service the chemical, petrochemical or pharmaceutical industry (e.g. ATEX certified or equivalent certification indicating it is explosion proof)
 - Other components and extensions can be supported at the evaluator's discretion (e.g. nozzle extensions, rotation monitoring sensor)
 - Maintenance costs not supported

 Minimum 30% ordinary shares held by Singaporean/PR.
-No change in vendor allowed% for non-SMEs
+No change in vendor allowed

-### Things to Note
-Active

 ### Contact Information
 N.A.